pereznetworks/My-Random-Quotes-Web-App/README.md

 ## **NEW**

-- Formating and Spacing for Mobile Devices
+- using a Mobile first design

-  - increased usable space of .container div
-  - increased font size for large screens
-  - trying to use containers more efficiently
+- move to semantic html
-  - tweaked some text formatting also
-  - new font color

 ## **Wish list**